 The book also includes worksheets and exercises, so it not only teaches therapists how to administer CBT in theory but also helps therapists develop concrete treatment plans for their clients.
 Since this book includes three extensive case studies rather than just one, it is a great option for people who like learning by following along with examples.

-Cognitive Behavioural Therapy Books for Treating Client’s Anxiety
+Cognitive Behavioural Therapy Books for Treating a Client’s Anxiety

 These are the best books for learning about CBT for the purposes of specifically treating anxiety, whether you are a clinician or a client.

 The Cognitive Behavioral Workbook for Anxiety, Second Edition: A Step-By-Step Program.
 New Harbinger Publications: Oakland, California. – Knaus, W.J.
 (2014).

 This book uses the teachings of CBT along with the teachings of rational emotive behavior therapy (REBT) to help people overcome their feelings of anxiety and panic.
 It is meant to be used by clients either by themselves or with the guidance of a therapist.

 Rather than just presenting information about CBT, the book presents a step-by-step program that readers can follow along with to improve their own lives and start getting over anxiety.
 This is a great option for anyone who feels powerless when they are overcome by their anxiety and is looking for an actionable way out of that feeling.